 Arguably, it may be the location of the first guerilla art…and like the guerilla art of today, the powers that be don’t seem to respect or appreciate the gift that appeared like magic.

-Los Angeles County road officials, concerned about traffic problems the painting might cause, attempted to remove it with high-pressure spray from fire hoses, and then with paint stripper.
-However, Seemayer had used heavy-duty house paint for her creation, and both methods failed to remove it.
-From Wikipedia
+Los Angeles County road officials, said they were removing it because of the traffic problems the painting was causing.
+They attempted to remove it with high-pressure spray from fire hoses.
+No dice.
+Then they tried paint stripper.
+Still, no dice.
+Seems Seemayer had used heavy-duty house paint.

 They did finally remove it, sort of.
 They painted over her with brown paint.Though gone, you can still see the pink come through.
 The next time you drive through the tunnel on Malibu Canyon, take a moment.
 Do you feel it?